pluginpal/strapi-plugin-sitemap/README.md

 # Strapi Plugin Sitemap

-A plugin for [Strapi](http://strapi.io/) to generate a customizable sitemap.
-Provide settings per content type for a sitemap that fits your needs.
+Every public website should have a sitemap.xml to increase SEO.
+A website where the content is managed by [Strapi](http://strapi.io/) should be no different.
+With this plugin you can generate a sitemap server side, which allows you to customize it based on your data structure in Strapi.

-This plugin uses the UID field type to fetch URLs, and therefor expects a Strapi version of `3.0.0-beta.19.1` or higher.
+This plugin uses the UID field type to fetch URLs, and therefor expects a Strapi version of `3.0.0-beta.19.3` or higher.

 ## Installation